sematext/docs/docs/Logs/logagent/parser.md

 - patterns: list of patterns, each pattern starts with "-"
 - match: group of patterns for a specific log source
+- blockStart: regular experssion indicating a new message block for multi-line logs
+- sourceName: a regular expression matching the name of the log source (e.g. file or container image name)
 - regex: JS regular expression
 - fields: field list of extracted match groups from the regex
 - type: type used in Logsene (Elasticsearch Mapping)